 Brain MRI and hearing loss

 Independent of hearing status, several studies have examined the relationship between non-specific findings on brain MRI in children and the risk of long-term sequelae.
-The results are highly heterogeneous: 7.9–39.4 % (6–10).
-Children with known risk for brain injury, but without pathological findings on brain MRI, may also have neurodevelopmental impairments (11).
+The results are highly heterogeneous: 7.9–39.4 % (

 The divergent results may explain why pathological MRI findings alone do not result in children receiving further follow-up.
 However, methodological differences in image acquisition protocols, and differences in outcome parameters and duration of follow-up make it difficult to compare studies.
 Technological developments have led to improvements in the diagnostic capabilities of brain MRI compared to 20–30 years ago.
 There is a need for studies with longer follow-up (to school age, possibly adolescence), and which examine balance, coordination, vision, cognition and psychopathology.